kabianca/kabianca/README.md

 ##### 👀 **Facts about me:**
 * Pronouns: She/Her
 * I'm in a career transition to data analytics 📈
 * I have a bachelor's and master's degree in archeology ⛏️.
-In the bachelor's degree I researched on automated classification of ceramic vessels and in the master's degree I researched about enslaved people in the colonial period of Brazil.
+In the bachelor's degree I researched on automated classification of ceramic vessels and in the master's degree I researched about enslaved people in colonial Brazil.
 ##### **In my free time:**
 - I contribute to the [KDE Community](https://kde.org/)
 - I study data analysis, storytelling and best practices for presenting data 💻